Niro646/Product-Manager-REStful-Web-Services/README.md

        POST localhost:6000/api/category/add

-# Get all categories
+# Get all Categories
  Getting all existing categories information from the DB

        GET localhost:6000/api/category/get

-# Get category by id
+# Get Category by ID
  Getting a specific category by searching the DB for it using a id

        GET localhost:6000/api/category/get/65e84ce45565cc186a856583